Naked-Roadmap/naked-roadmap/app/work-log.md

 ##
 TODO: Create initialization to run on first time setup to create a backlog sprint, undeletable.

+TODO: Create community disqus as part of implementation of marketing site to allow modding, feature requests, support, etc.

 ## 2025.04.03
 TODO: Different types of users:
     - Viewer